 Filmed his latest film The Hateful Eight (2015) using the Ultra Panavision 70 film process This rare film process has not been used for 50 years despite the technical advantages it offers over current technology.

-Owns the New Beverly Cinema in Los Angeles, the theater where he often saw double features as a kid.
-He helped the prior owner to keep it afloat and stay open with a $5000/mo subsidy.
+Owns the New Beverly Cinema in Los Angeles, the theater where he often saw double features as a child.
+He helped the prior owner to keep the theater afloat and stay open with a $5000/mo subsidy.
 Subsequently, he bought the building in December 2007 to save the revival theater from being redeveloped into a Supercuts.
 In October 2014, he assumed full ownership and programs the theater's slate personally with kid's matinées, double features nightly, midnight showings on the weekends, vintage shorts/cartoons and a commitment to always show in 35mm celluloid film.

 He was awarded a Star on the Hollywood Walk of Fame at 6927 Hollywood Boulevard in Hollywood, California on December 21, 2015.